-The ranges for renewable technologies generally show a large range of variability across different sites/projects, whilst the ranges for non-renewable technologies show there is a large
+The ranges for renewable technologies generally show a large range of variability across different sites/projects, whilst the ranges for non-renewable technologies show there is a large amount of uncertainty over these costs for any given project, without necessarily illustrating all the uncertainty as discussed in preceding sections.
+However Annex 2 does look at a wider

-&lt;sup>29 Please note for carbon capture and storage we have illustrated three of the types of fossil fuel plant and the three main types of capture process in the main report rather than illustrate which types we expect most deployment to come from.
+&lt;sup>27 Please note for carbon capture and storage we have illustrated three of the types of fossil fuel plant and the three main types of capture process in the main report rather than illustrate which types we expect most deployment to come from.

-&lt;sup>30 Please note these estimates should be viewed in the context of the sensitivities and uncertainties highlighted in the text of this report.
+&lt;sup>28 Please note these estimates should be viewed in the context of the sensitivities and uncertainties highlighted in the text of this report.

-&lt;sup>31 Including pre-development
+&lt;sup>29 Including pre-development costs